 Exercising is normally seen as a punishment for what you’ve eaten – gotta burn off those calories, but that’s a toxic way to perceive this wonderful activity.
 It should be perceived for what it is: for keeping your body strong and improving your health.

 Once you shift that perception, it becomes a tool for self-love and self-improvement.
 Being happier with the way you look and feel is an added bonus 😉 Try shifting your mindset and exercising on a regular basis will become much easier!

 This is such a foundational and important habit – we need to get proper sleep to function and feel like ourselves.
 However, a lot of us don’t make an intentional effort to get the sleep we need, thinking that we will power through.

 Well, that has a domino effect on our productivity, creativity, performance, self-perception and so on.
+It is hard to have self-love when you’re exhausted!
 It’s a negative downward spiral that can only be broken by being intentional about our sleeping habits.

 There are a ton of benefits that stem from us being more self-aware, but that doesn’t come naturally.
 Self-awareness is a muscle that needs to be practised.

 When I started being more intentional about building it, I’ve started noticing patterns in my behaviour and understanding why I behave the way I do.
 Why do I react the way I do?
 What triggers me?
 How does it all affect my mood and people around me?